MultiX-Amsterdam/data-science-book-uva-2023/docs/lectures/lec3.md

 ## Materials

 :::{note}
-If you have a laptop, pleae bring it to the lecture.
+If you have a laptop, please bring it to the lecture.
 This lecture will give a tutorial using a Jupyter Notebook.
 :::